I’m having trouble buying tickets online, can you help me?

 What do I do if I lost my tickets?

-Take a deep breath and give us a call, 503-222-6000.
+DON’T PANIC!
+Take a deep breath, and give us a call at 503-222-6000.
 We can reprint your tickets free of charge.
-If it is the same day as the concert we can look up your order on the spot, but please be sure to come a bit earlier.
+If it is the same day as the concert we can look up your order on the spot and reprint your tickets, but please be sure to come a bit earlier.

 I may have lost something at one of your performances, who should I contact?